ZachG1235/NAU-Team2-UnityJam/README.md

 ## Development Info
 This game was developed at the 1st Annual ***Arizona Game Jam in 2025***.
 The constraints were the following: use the Unity engine, only use the assets provided, no modifying the assets outside of Unity, follow the theme of "Creepy", and create it in 27 hours (we were given the theme at 11am on Saturday, 11/1, the deadline was 2pm on Sunday, 11/2).

 There were 10 teams competing over at the AZ Game Jam.
-2 Teams from 5 universities in Arizona.
+Two teams from five universities in Arizona.
 The universities consisted of Arizona State University, Northern Arizona University, University of Arizona, Grand Canyon University, and the University of Advancing Technology.

-This game was developed by Northern Arizona University Team 2, consisting of 5 prominent Game Developers coming from different backgrounds:
+This game was developed by Northern Arizona University Team 2, consisting of five prominent Game Developers coming from diverse backgrounds:
 * Zachary Garza
 * Devin Jay San Nicolas
 * Sage Tesoro